-I am thrilled and honored to be the Head of Upper School, and as an alumna, I am delighted to return to Hockaday to lead this innovative upper school community!
-I am grateful to have this opportunity, and assure you I am wholeheartedly dedicated to caring for our students and teachers every day while cultivating a meaningful learning environment.
+I am thrilled and honored to be the Head of Upper School, and as an alumna, I am delighted to return to Hockaday to lead this innovative Upper School community!
+I am grateful to have this opportunity and assure you I am wholeheartedly dedicated to caring for our students and teachers every day while cultivating a meaningful learning environment.

 Hockaday’s purpose and vision underscore my beliefs about how girls best develop and grow, and I value the School's Four Cornerstones, which serve as a foundation for its work.
-I am inspired by our mission to educate girls to realize their limitless potential and become young women who will make a definitive impact on our world, and it will be my honor to help them achieve their goals.
+I am inspired by our mission to educate girls to realize their limitless potential and become young women who will make a definitive impact on our world, and it is my honor to help them achieve their goals.

 I am devoted to this journey with each of you.
 I look forward to listening to our girls and continually exploring new ideas to meet their needs to create an exciting and purposeful experience.
 One of the most important lessons I have learned is that change happens best when it is a collective effort from our faculty and our students and our families.
 I teach, and try to emulate myself, that insights are everywhere.
 We must actively seek them out to create the best solution for the challenge at hand.
 We might not always be “right,” but if we listen and make our decisions with integrity, collaboration, and even a sense of humor, we can learn and be better than we are today.